paaddyy/openseadragon-rotationcontrol/README.md

 ```

 # THANKS TO
-Thanks to the National Institute of Standards and Technology ([a link](https://github.com/usnistgov/OpenSeadragonScalebar)) for their work which helped me a lot for my own control!
+Thanks to the [National Institute of Standards and Technology](https://github.com/usnistgov/OpenSeadragonScalebar) for their work which helped me a lot for my own control!